-A student who successfully completes a dual credit course may receive credit at both the college and high school level, provided the class was approved by the principal in advance.
+A student who successfully completes a dual credit course may receive credit at both the college and high school level.

 ADDITIONAL HIGH SCHOOL COURSE INFORMATION

 Juniors and seniors who are actively involved in extra-curricular sports are not required to take physical education.
 These students are still required to take seven courses each semester.
 The principal must approve less than that.